Facts & FAQs

 - Can I donate if I am a male who has had sex with another male?

 As with other blood centers across the country, we must follow the FDA rules for licensure.
-The FDA did change the rule to be less restrictive from a lifetime deferral to a one-year deferral, and we were happy to make that change.
+The FDA did change the rule to be less restrictive from a lifetime deferral to a three-month deferral, and we were happy to make that change.
 If the FDA changes the regulation again, we will certainly follow their guidance.